-These are some episodes from the People Who Read People podcast related to reading and understanding behavior in law enforcement, policing, risk assessment, and other research/investigation-related pursuits.
+These are some episodes from the People Who Read People podcast related to reading and making use of behavior in law enforcement, policing, risk assessment, and other research/investigation-related pursuits.

-- Can you really detect lies using non-verbal behavior?, with Tim Levine
+- Can you really detect lies by studying non-verbal behavior?, with Tim Levine

 - Jury selection and voir dire, with Christina Marinakis